By Subvertadown

 (Note again that the final probability is very close to 0.
 You’re very unlikely to survive.)

-The probability of stopping at week 2 is the probability of succeeding to reach week 2 (which is 80%, to pass week 1), multiplied by the probability of losing (which is still 20%).
-So 16%.
+• The probability of stopping at week 2 is the probability of succeeding to reach week 2 (which is 80%, to pass week 1), and then losing exactly at week 2 (probability of losing is still 20%).
+So 80% x 20% = 16%.

-Luckily, the result is the same as the first method (calculating incremental change in probability, from week to week).
+As mentioned, the result of this calculation gives the same result as the first method I mentioned (calculating incremental change in probability, from week to week).

-Let’s look at the probability that you fail within each specific week, as seen from pre-season:
+Let’s look at the probability that you fail exactly at each specific week, as seen from pre-season:

 Note that the most likely week to fail is week 1.
 That’s because you are 100% expected to make it to week 1, whereas all later weeks carry the risk that you won’t even make it there to exert your chance of failing.